-Voted one of Europe’s top airports in 2017, travellers seem to like the quaint, cozy vibes here.
-Enjoy your time with these 10 things to do on a layover at Tallinn Airport.
+Voted one of Europe’s top airports in 2018, travellers seem to like the quaint, cozy vibes here.
+Enjoy your time with these nine things to do on a layover at Tallinn Airport.

 1. Grab a bite to eat

-Looking for something to eat?
+Are you looking for something to eat?
 You won’t have a tough decision, as there are only a few restaurants and cafes here.
-For leisurely dining, head to Mamma’s Bistro or Tokumaru, touted as the first Japanese restaurant in Estonia.
-Sample diverse wines and appetizers at Rosin Wine Bar.
+For leisurely dining, head to Mamma’s Bistro or Tokumaru, touted as the first Japanese restaurant in Estonia—sample diverse wines and appetizers at Rosin Wine Bar.
 Casual cafes serve up to-go food, coffee, and tea.
 Subway has an outpost here, too.
-Late-night travellers should plan ahead for food and water, as no eateries are open 24-hours, with all closing by 9:00 PM.
+Late-night travellers should plan for food and water, as no eateries are open 24 hours, with all closing by 9:00 PM.

 2. Visit the lounge

-As economy class travellers, we appreciate when airport lounges open their doors to us.
+As economy-class travellers, we appreciate airport lounges opening their doors to us.
 Luckily, the Business Lounge here welcomes anyone willing to pay to enter.
-Any traveller, no matter your airline or flight class, can take advantage of this all-inclusive environment: food, drinks, WiFi, news and TV, an outdoor terrace, comfortable seating, and even shower facilities.
+Any traveller, regardless of airline or flight class, can take advantage of this all-inclusive environment: food, drinks, WiFi, news and TV, an outdoor terrace, comfortable seating, and even shower facilities.
 You can pre-book a lounge pass online or pay at the door.
-See our Tallinn Airport Guide for details.
+Please take a look at our Tallinn Airport Guide for details.

 4. Freshen up with a shower